Elixonus/optics/README.md

-# opticsJS
+# opticsJS :mag:
 Small and light real-time ray optics simulation that implements reflection and refraction phenomena.

-Designed mostly for education and not professional use.
+:books: Designed mostly for education and not professional use.

 ![Wallpaper](home.png)

-## User Interface
+## User Interface :pinching_hand:

 ### Input
 There are three different mouse tools to interact with the lasers and mirrors.
 The bar on the left shows which tool is currently activated.